archiloque/tyrano_dsl/README.md

 ## Export formats

 * `dsl` the Ruby DSL, `export-path` must be the path to the directory to export to
+* `graph` print the game as a graph in the console in the [Graphviz](http://www.graphviz.org) format so you can visualize it
 * `tyrano` export the game to replace the current content of the Tyrano project, `export-path` must be the path to the Tyrano project
-* `text` print the text content of the game in the console, `export-path` is not used
+* `text` print the text content of the game in the console so you can easily proofread it, in this case `export-path` is not used

 ## Current vocabulary